Created by OCAP, Centers for Teaching and Learning, eLearning Design Services

 - Instructor and students introduce themselves at the beginning of the course.

-- Syllabus posted in Canvas one week prior to beginning of the term with the following information.
+- Syllabus posted in Canvas two weeks prior to beginning of the term with the following information.
 You are welcome to use the QM Syllabus Template as a resource.